JohnGoodman/react-native-website/docs/publishing-to-app-store.md

 #### Pro Tips

 As your App Bundle grows in size, you may start to see a blank screen flash between your splash screen and the display of your root application view.
-If this is the case, you can add the following code to `AppDelegate.m` in order to keep your splash screen displayed during the transition.
+If this is the case, you can add the following code to `AppDelegate.mm` in order to keep your splash screen displayed during the transition.

 ```objectivec
   // Place this code after "[self.window makeKeyAndVisible]" and before "return YES;"